 Every school will from time to time have to deal with concerns or complaints, most are resolved informally by school staff and we would always encourage this to be the first action when seeking a resolution to an issue.

-Relatively few complaints lead to a formal process, but where they do, the Trust board ensures that proper procedures are in place, are publicised, understood and followed.
+Relatively few complaints lead to a formal process, but where they do, the Governing board ensures that proper procedures are in place, are publicised, understood and followed.

 We want our approach to dealing with complaints to: